Sex After 50: How Our Changing Body Affects Our Sexual Health

 Related Topics

 As we get older, it pays to keep the passion alive.
 Sexual health is a vital part of our overall well-being, and its health benefits are well-studied.
-Sexual activity with or without a partner can help burn calories, strengthen your muscles, lower your blood pressure, and even reduce your risk for heart disease.
+Sexual activity with or without a partner can help burn calories, strengthen muscles, lower blood pressure, and even reduce the risk for heart disease.
 It’s also been linked to better sleep, a stronger immune system, and relief from headaches.

 The role of aging in sexual health